MathewKJ2048/RSA-encryption/README.md

 2) Run test() in class RSA and feed in the two prime numbers. n and φ(n) (the totient of n) are generated.
 3) Enter a public key such that it divides φ(n).
 65537 (2^16 + 1) is recommended, though any factor of the totient can be used.
 A smaller public key results in faster encryption and a larger private key, which in turn results in more security.
 4) Enter the values thus obtained into the appropriate state variables in the source code of class File_encryption.
 This sets up the cryptosystem.
+5) Create a folder called program files with a .txt file named "default path.txt".
+Enter the path of the destination folder into this document.

 II) USE

-1) Use get_encrypted_file() and get_decrypted_file() to encrypt and decrypt a file.
+2) Use get_encrypted_file() and get_decrypted_file() to encrypt and decrypt a file.
 The filename argument should not contain the extension.
 The extension argument should not contain the "." prefix.
-2) Run the main() method in class File_encryption to generate an encrypted .txt file containing the text input.
+3) Run the main() method in class File_encryption to generate an encrypted .txt file containing the text input.
 The exit code can be changed by changing the exit_code state variable in the source code of class File_encryption.

 Warning:
 1) The encryption process is quite slow, which I plan to improve in upcoming versions.